Modern transport systems

 Avoiding, shifting and improving transport

 GIZ's work is guided by the principles of the "Avoid-Shift-Improve Approach".
 GIZ is motivated in pursuing resource-conserving and efficient mobility which takes into account the needs of the most vulnerable.
 In simple terms, avoid or reduce travel or the need to travel, for example by avoiding long journeys through compact settlement development.
 Shift to more energy efficient transport modes, such as walking, cycling and public transport.
 And improve efficiency through intelligent traffic management, fuel efficient vehicles and alternatives (especially electric drive technology).

-GIZ recognizes that any measures to reduce greenhouse gas emissions in the transport sector not only improve the climate balance, but also often make a significant contribution to sustainable development in general.
-If transport and mobility are well planned, this will have a positive impact on economic growth, social integration, health and quality of life.
+GIZ recognizes that any measures to reduce greenhouse gas (GHG) emissions in the transport sector not only improves the climate balance, but also makes a significant contribution to the Sustainable Development Goals (SDGs).
+If transport and mobility are planned around people, this has positive compounding effects on economic growth, social integration, health and quality of life.

 To implement the Avoid – Shift – Improve approach, GIZ advises those responsible in partner countries and cities such as national and local authorities, transport companies and the private sector.
 Our advisory services focus on concrete measures that make mobility more climate friendly, safer and equitable - with particular attention being paid to the needs of women and children.